Does Someone with Borderline Personality Disorder Actually “Love” You?

 I have dwelled upon the psychology of my (former) best friend for more than a year now.
 As part of the process of revising my book, I sought out other people online, specifically, based on the types of personality disorders they are diagnosed with… always curious… Do I see Inari in this person?

 Needless to say, I found a TON of correlations between Inari and people using #borderlinepersonalitydisorder or #bpd hashtags online… In effect, their behaviors are all a subset of Inari’s behaviors, as Inari, in my opinion, is possibly a far more severe case of Borderline Personality Disorder than anyone I’ve encountered online… or maybe I’m just biased because I spent so much time with her.

-The best place to experience people with abnormal psychology….
-TikTok… They post very personal videos about what their lives are like and how they see and react to the world.
+The best place to experience people with abnormal psychology?… TikTok… There you will find people with borderline personality disorder who post very personal videos about what their lives are like and how they see and react to the world.
 I sought them specifically, to see what they say, see how they act, see how they respond, see how they get through a day in their lives… and see what they do when provoked or confronted.

 Additionally, sometimes I also meet people who are struggling to escape the fishing hooks that a BPD person will embed into them…. their “supply”.
 Now this term, “supply” is most-often used to describe how narcissists view other people… but in this case I’ve carefully chosen it to describe the relationships BPD individuals have with other humans, for a reason.